Unlocking Your Brand's Potential with Customer Psychology and Avatars: Event Recap

 “If you’re trying to reach everyone, you’ll reach no one”.

-Last week Managing Director of CopyHouse, Kathryn Strachan was joined by the Managing Partner and Chartered Psychologist of Innovationbubble, Dr Simon Moore, to discuss how you can unlock your brand’s potential with customer psychology and customer avatars.
-You can watch the webinar on-demand now or read the highlights from the event below!
+Last week Managing Director of CopyHouse was joined by the Managing Partner and Chartered Psychologist of Innovationbubble, Dr Simon Moore, to discuss how you can unlock your brand’s potential with customer psychology and customer avatars.

 What is a Customer Avatar?